Despite pledges, Czechs face 2nd lockdown as system totters

 They still are.

-Confirmed cases hit new record levels of almost 12,000 on Tuesday.
-That was almost 900 more than the previous record set on Friday.
+The daily figure for new confirmed cases was a record of almost 15,000 on Wednesday.
+That was almost 3,000 more than the previous record, set on Tuesday.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak